-Members of the Board who served as Directors throughout or during part of 2022 are Clifford Elphick, Peter Hill, Denis Weinstein, Johnny Velloza and Clinton Dines.
+Members of the Board who served as Directors throughout or during part of 2024 are Clifford Elphick, Peter Hill, Denis Weinstein, Johnny Velloza and Clinton Dines.
+Phil Mitchell and Martin Knauth were appointed to the Board on 9th April 2025.
+Phil Mitchell joined the Board as a representative of Greymont Bay.

-Biographical details of the Directors and the period of each directorship are shown on pages 26 and 30.
-Details of Board meetings and Directors' attendance at Board meetings are laid out on pages 31-32.
+Biographical details of the Directors and the period of each directorship are shown on pages 28 and 33.
+Details of Board meetings and Directors' attendance at Board meetings are laid out on pages 35.

-The Directors' interests in the ordinary shares of the Company as at 31 December 2022 and at the date of signing of this Annual Report are set out on page 37 in the Remuneration Report.
+The Directors' interests in the ordinary shares of the Company as of 31 December 2024 and at the date of signing of this Annual Report are set out on page 40 in the Remuneration Report.